uhkniazi/Schisto_medip/README.md

 Very similar analysis to previous script, but uses the RNA-Seq data and 2 conditions.
 We model the data as a multinomial proportion and plot the results.
 Furthermore, DESeq2 is used as well for testing for differential expression on count data.

+# 06_bis_medip_dinucleotides.R
+Calculates dinucleotide frequencies for the background, medip and bs-seq data.
+The bs seq object is a GRanges object created earlier
+, the MeDIP object is the collection of pooled medip peaks and 'seq' is the biostrings class DNAStringSet object for genome version
+5.2 cereated earlier.
+BS-seq object is processed similar to as decribed earlier 03_bis_seq_vs_medip.R.
+The GRanges object for the random sample from the genome is created by splitting each chromosome into bins of size 500, and taking X samples from those positions to create a background distribution.
+The dinucleotide frequencies are calculated for each of the 3 GRanges objects.
+The proportion of CA, CC, CG and CT is used to sample from a multinomial distribution 1000 times - this is used in the binomial test to compare observed frequency with expected frequency.